Featured image of post Vulnlab :: Sync Writeup

 ssh triss@10.10.95.205 -i id_rsa

-In the user’s directory, we do not find the user flag, but there is a small reference to “The Witcher” by Andrzej Sapkowski in the task, which makes it easy to guess that the password for the user jennifer is the same as for triss
+There is no user flag in triss’s home directory.
+However, due to a reference to “The Witcher” by Andrzej Sapkowski in the challenge, I guessed that the password for the user jennifer is the same as for triss.
+This allowed me to obtain the user flag.

 backups